FranciscoDadone/FileServer/README.md

 ![](githubImages/register.png)
 ![](githubImages/home.png)

-I created this project for fun, and it's a nodeJS file server that you can access it via a webpage, it has a login and manages users accounts and the data that users could store in the cloud.
+I've created this project for fun, and it's a nodeJS file server that you can access it via a webpage, it has a login and manages users accounts and the data that users could store in the cloud.
 This is basically a onedrive or google drive clone if you will.

 ### Built With